hishaamn/Sitecore.SBOS.ReferrerUrlParameters/README.md

 2. Install using Sitecore's Package Installer

 ### Supported Products
-+ Sitecore CMS 8.2 or later
++ Tested on Sitecore CMS 8.2 or later

 THIS MODULE IS PROVIDED ON AN "AS IS" BASIS, WITHOUT SUPPORT, WARRANTIES OR CONDITIONS OF ANY KIND.